philtoms/iep-pubsub/README.md

 ### Using custom connector types

-To create a custom connector type, pass a function into `pubsub`.
+To create a custom connector type, pass a function or a promise that resolves to a function into `pubsub`.

 The function will be called by pubsub with any other arguments passed to pubsub passed directly through to the function as an option spread: